 //In Guinea, electronic filing of declarations is permitted using the Tax Authority’s eTax portal.
 Under Article 373 Sexies I, taxable persons must use the declaration forms available online.

-A link to the eTax portal is provided in Appendix 15.2.
+A link to the eTax portal is provided in [15.2]Appendix 15.2[end].

 10.3.3.
 Timing of Payments or Deposits